GeorgieGirl24/sweater-weather/README.md

 ## Acknowledgments

-Thank you to Ian Douglas and Dione Wilson for being such amazing instructors and guiding us through this project!
+Thank you to Ian Douglas and Dione Wilson for being such amazing instructors and guiding me through this project!

 <!-- MARKDOWN LINKS -->
 [linkedin-shield]: https://img.shields.io/badge/-LinkedIn-black.svg?style=flat-square&logo=linkedin&colorB=555